 The Best Texas Insurers for Short-Term Coverage

 No single insurance company is the best option for every Texas driver.
-Everyone has unique driving histories and budgets, so the right insurer will vary from person to person.
+Everyone has unique rating factors and budgets, so the right insurer will vary from person to person.

 Still, we chose the following insurers as some of Texas’ best for temporary coverage, based on factors like coverage flexibility, payment options, customer reviews, average premiums, and more.

 Hugo is the best car insurance company for drivers looking for flexibility in their short-term coverage.
-This relatively new insurer allows you to turn coverage on and off as you please, making it extremely convenient for drivers who want complete control of their insurance.
+Hugo allows you to turn coverage on and off as you please, making it extremely convenient for drivers who want complete control of their insurance.

-It also has low down payments — sometimes as little as $0 down, according to its website — and Hugo charges any fees spread over time to make it easier to budget.
+It requires low down payments — sometimes as little as $0 down, according to its website — and Hugo charges any fees spread over time to make it easier to budget.

 Offers coverage for as little as three days